Harry Everts: Move to Bultaco team

 Everts replaced Jim Pomeroy on the Bultaco factory team for the 1977 season and began the year with a series of strong performances including a victory in the first moto of the 250cc Swiss Grand Prix.
 He was lying in second place behind eventual World Champion, Gennady Moiseyev after four races, but then faltered to finish the season in fourth place.
-The 1978 began with a victory at the 250cc Spanish Grand Prix along with four podium finishes to put him in second place behind eventual World Champion, Moiseyev, but then missed three rounds, dropping him to sixth place in the season final classification.
+The 1978 FIM Championship began with a victory at the 250cc Spanish Grand Prix along with four podium finishes to put him in second place behind eventual World Champion, Moiseyev, but then missed three rounds, dropping him to sixth place in the season final classification.